-As with most wild caught imports, it is important to limit unnecessary handling.
-While Sunbeam snakes are more tolerant of human interaction, it is best to avoid putting them through additional stress.
+If caring for a wild caught sunbeam snake, it is important to limit unnecessary handling.
+While sunbeam snakes are more tolerant of human interaction, it is best to avoid putting them through additional stress.
 I never handle any wild caught imports unless medically necessary.

-I also recommend keeping them in a dark or dimly lit room.
+For both wild caught and captive bred sunbeam snakes, I recommend keeping them in a dark or dimly lit room.
 I allow a small amount of natural light to peek indirectly through a window to provide a natural daylight cycle.
-Absolutely no artificial light sources; this is a semi-fossorial nocturnal species, and light should only be provided through natural means to help them regulate.
-In summary, Sunbeam snakes are a fascinating species to keep.
+Absolutely no artificial light sources; this is a fossorial nocturnal species, and light should only be provided through natural means to help them regulate.
+In summary, sunbeam snakes are a fascinating species to keep.
 Their vibrant iridescence, docile temperament and mysterious nature are unmatched.
 I hope the information provided in this guide will help the small community of those who keep them in ensuring they thrive in their care, and with the persistent efforts of dedicated keepers, perhaps we will see more captive bred hatchlings in the future.